Inc33/huandu.github.io/_posts/2014-05-29-redmine-ldap-integration-with-slapd.md

 After a few investigation, I find the root cause is that `Login attribute` field in `Attributes` section should be `cn` instead of `sAMAccountName`.
 Maybe `sAMAccountName` is only valid for Microsoft Active Directory.

-And another triffle difference is that `memberOf` query doesn't work in `slapd`.
+And another trifle difference is that `memberOf` query doesn't work in `slapd`.
 I have to use `gidNumber`, which is not readable at all.

 Following is my configuration working with `slapd` on a Ubuntu 12.04 box.